Dodge Polara

-First generation
+1960–1961

 The 1960 Polara and other full-sized Dodges featured styling cues carried over from 1959 models, itself an evolution of Virgil Exner's "Forward Look" cars introduced in 1957.
 The 1960 model year also marked the first year that all Chrysler models, except for the Imperial, used unibody construction.

-The top-of-the line Polara and Dodge Matador continued to use the 122 in wheelbase of their predecessors, while a new line-up of still full-sized Dodge Darts rode on a shorter 118 in wheelbase.
+The top-of-the-line Polara and Dodge Matador continued to use the 122 in wheelbase of their predecessors, while a new line-up of still full-sized Dodge Darts rode on a shorter 118 in wheelbase shared with Plymouth.
 The Polara was available as a two-door convertible, two-door hardtop, four-door hardtop sedan, four-door hardtop station wagon, and conventional (pillared) four-door sedan.

 The 1960 full-sized Dodges continued with the make's styling hallmarks of stacked "jet pod" tail lights.
-However, the size of the lights was greatly increased compared to the previous year's lamps, with the lower lights set into the rear bumper.
+However, the size of the lights was significantly increased compared to the previous year's lamps, with the lower lights set into the rear bumper.
 The design also incorporated Dodge's trademark shortened tail fins, which, on the Polara, included small vertical tail light lenses placed on the vertical surface at the back of the fin.
-The shortened fin tended to visually exaggerate the length of the "jet pods" that housed the taillights.
+The clipped fin tended to visually exaggerate the length of the "jet pods" that housed the taillights.

-The fins on Darts were shorter both in length and height because unlike the full-sized Dodge's, the Polara and Matador, the Darts were based on the Plymouth and utilized much of the Plymouth's sheet metal forms as well as the rear doors from the Plymouth version.
-The Plymouth rear door did not include any part of the rear fin, whereas on the full-sized Dodges the fin actually started on the rear door (on the 4-doors) and continued to the back of the car.
-This allowed the fin to start sooner, on the door, and end sooner, relative to the tip of the round tail light and still appear as long or longer than on the Dart.
-The front end featured a small grille consisting of eight stacks of anodized aluminum rectangles nested in a massive chrome front bumper assembly.
+The fins on the Darts were shorter both in length and height because unlike the full-sized Dodge's, the Polara and Matador, the Darts were based on the Plymouth and utilized much of the Plymouth's sheet metal form.
+The Plymouth back door did not include any part of the rear fin, whereas, on the full-sized Dodges, the fin started on the rear door (on the four-door models) and continued to the back of the car.
+This allowed the fin to start on the door and end sooner, relative to the tip of the round tail light, and still appear as long or longer than on the Dart.
+The front end featured a small grille of eight stacks of anodized aluminum rectangles nested in a massive chrome front bumper assembly.
 As the top model in the line-up, the Polara featured better interior fabrics and trim treatments.
-The Polaras also received more exterior trim that included chrome stone guards aft of the rear wheel housings, a full-length chrome spear, and a wide chrome base to the chrome spear atop the headlight housings.
+The Polaras also received more exterior trim that included chrome stone guards aft of the rear wheel housings, a full-length chrome spear, and a broad chrome base to the chrome spear atop the headlight housings.